-Due to the increase in COVID-19 (coronavirus) transmissions, the United States has announced they will be taking precautionary measures in regards to their embassy and consulates in more than 100 countries.
+Due to COVID-19 pandemic, the United States is suspending services by their embassy and consulates in more than 100 countries.
 In an effort to reduce the transmission of the virus and protect the citizens and residents of the United States, each embassy and their consulates in many countries have suspended routine immigrant and nonimmigrant visa services starting March 18, 2020, and this will continue until further notice.

 If you are unsure of whether or not the embassy and consulates near you have suspended services or not, visit www.usembassy.gov to check and see if the embassy and consulate services have been suspended for a certain country.